An artists journey

 The same impulse motivates me, even though the technology I use is very different.
 I find and capture my images almost exclusively outdoors.
 Shooting in a studio does not motivate me.

 Seeing things most other people do not see excites me.
-Finding those things, especially the little, seemingly insignificant things, so I can show them to you gives me joy.
+Finding those things, even if they are little, seemingly insignificant things, that I can show you in a new way gives me joy.
 Especially if I can show you something and you share my joy and excitement.

 I admit I do not have the patience for painting.
 It’s too slow for me.
-Spending a few hours to days capturing a scene would be so frustrating to me that I would quickly give up.
+Spending a few hours or days capturing a scene would be so frustrating to me that I would quickly give up.
 Seeing something, visualizing what this could be and what to do with it is hard and takes lots of experience.
-That is one of the main fun and creative parts to me.
+That is one of the fun and creative parts of photography to me.
+And it is fast enough to not bog me down or interrupt my creative flow.
 The process of capturing and producing the artifact doesn’t need to be so difficult.

-Other than post processing work on my computer, all of my images come from outdoors, en plain air.
+Other than post processing work on my computer, my images come from outdoors, en plain air.

-Wow!
-I must be special, advanced, revolutionary!
 Have I created a new genre of art?
 Should I trademark the term “plein air photography”?
 Sign up for my workshop!

 Well, I probably can’t do that.
 Photography has always been strongly associated with the outdoors.
 I think the first surviving photograph was an outdoor scene.
 Admittedly early photographs were outdoors because that’s where a good light source was available.
 Flash had not yet been invented.
 Even when it first was, it was difficult and dangerous to use (and smoky).